Stock events for Ecopetrol SA (EC)

 EC’s Geographic footprint

-Ecopetrol's operations are primarily concentrated in Colombia, where it controls the hydrocarbon value chain and accounts for over 60% of the country's hydrocarbon production.
-Domestically, its production is focused in several regions, and it operates two main refineries in Barrancabermeja and Cartagena.
-Internationally, Ecopetrol has a presence in strategic basins across the Americas, including E&P operations in the United States, Brazil, and Mexico.
-Through ISA, Ecopetrol holds leading positions in energy transmission in Brazil, Chile, Peru, and Bolivia, as well as in road concessions in Chile and telecommunications.
+Ecopetrol's primary operations are in Colombia, responsible for over 60% of the country's hydrocarbon production, transportation, logistics, and refining systems.
+Internationally, Ecopetrol has a significant presence in the U.S. Gulf of Mexico and Permian Basin, Brazil, and Mexico for drilling and exploration.
+Through its subsidiary ISA, Ecopetrol maintains leading positions in power transmission in Brazil, Chile, Peru, and Bolivia, as well as road concessions in Chile and telecommunications.
+The company also has operations in other parts of South America, Central America and the Caribbean, Asia, and Europe.

 EC Corporate Image Assessment